Infyron/oraq/README.md

 ---

-## 🎯 What is Sora Oracle?
+## 🎯 What is x402 Oracle Infrastructure?

-Sora Oracle is a **fully permissionless oracle SDK** that lets you create prediction markets with trustless data feeds.
-No centralized oracles, no gatekeepers - just AI-powered API discovery, cryptographic verification, and s402 micropayments.
+x402 Oracle Infrastructure is a **robust oracle system** that transforms Web2 APIs into reliable data sources for x402 micropayments.
+We're building the missing piece that makes x402 truly robust by providing verified, real-time data feeds from traditional web APIs with cryptographic verification and seamless integration.

 ### Key Features

-✅ **Permissionless Oracle** - AI discovers and verifies APIs automatically
+✅ **Web2 API Integration** - Transform any REST API into a verified oracle
-✅ **s402 Micropayments** - HTTP 402 payments using USDC on BNB Chain
+✅ **x402 Micropayments** - HTTP 402 payments using USDC on BNB Chain
 ✅ **Multi-Wallet Parallelization** - 10x faster than sequential transactions
-✅ **23 Smart Contracts** - Production-ready market types (binary, multi-outcome, AMM, orderbook, conditional)
+✅ **23 Smart Contracts** - Production-ready oracle infrastructure
 ✅ **TypeScript SDK** - React hooks for zero-boilerplate integration
 ✅ **Mainnet Deployed** - Live on BNB Chain
+✅ **Cryptographic Verification** - TLS + SHA256 + IPFS verification
+✅ **AI-Powered Discovery** - Automatically discover and validate new APIs

 ---